Living with a skin condition can be tricky.

 I once read somewhere that over 70% of people living with rosacea struggle with self esteem.

-This doesn’t however have to be a feeling that lasts forever.
-I have fast learned that the more you get to know your skin and it’s pattern of behaviour the more success you have in managing symptoms and controlling flare ups.
+This doesn’t have to be a feeling that lasts forever.
+I fast learned that the more you get to know your skin’s pattern of behaviour the more success you have in managing symptoms and controlling flare ups.
 As it is rosacea awareness month I thought i’d share some handy hints and tips on all things #rosacea… hope this helps 🙂

 Avoid the sun when you can and always wear an SPF of 30 or higher

 For most rosacea sufferers the sun can be a huge trigger for nasty flare ups and irritated skin.
 For that reason it is always a good idea to avoid direct sunlight on your face if you can.
 How?
 Wear a sun hat and shades and ensure you are wearing a high spf moisturiser daily.
 Annoyingly, some ingredients in synthetic sunscreens can trigger rosacea flare ups.
 I’ve experienced this first hand while using a cheap, over the counter suncream designed for the body.
 My face went all hot and tingly then really red and blotchy… great!
 The following spf moisturisers are specially designed for the face and have all worked for me.
 I would recommend: Skincueticals Brightening UV defense SPF 30 (they have just launched this in spf 50 too, so that’s good to know).
 Avéne Very High Protection spf 50 range is also worth a peek.
 I took the spf 50+ fluid with me to India last year and it worked a treat – zero sun induced flare ups!
 Finally, and this one is quite handy on holiday, the La Roche Posay Anthelios XL spf 50+ stick Now.. everyone’s skin is different and they might not work for all, but do your own investigative research and decide if you think they could be a match for you and your rosacea too.